-So you are ready to use social media for your job search.
+So you are ready to start using social media for your job search.
 You’ve decided that you can risk a little of your privacy.
-What will you do first to begin building your personal brand and managing your online reputation and visibility?
-How can you use social media to get a job?
+What will you do first to begin building your personal brand and managing your online visibility?

 You’re Stuff Is Already Out There

 Because the web is already curating information about you, you better see what happens when you search for your name.
 Google yourself.
 You want the RIGHT stuff to appear on page one!
 Go search for your name.
 I’ll wait here.

 Master LinkedIn First